 In addition, I am a wide-ranging Arts professional.
 I regularly chair literary debates and discussions; I have been a lucid adjudicator of countless poetry competitions; and am an experienced arts trustee.
 I was Chair of The Poetry Trust which ran the acclaimed Aldeburgh Poetry Festival, and I am now Chair of The Poetry Archive.

 Finally, I have worked in broadcasting, at the BBC, for over twenty years, in a range of roles, both in front of and behind the microphone/camera.
-At present, I am Head of BBC History, telling the story of the Corporation at the heart of national life, as well as on the global stage.
+My last role was Head of BBC History, telling the story of the Corporation at the heart of national life, as well as on the global stage.

 I have won many awards and nominations for my poetry including National Poetry Competition, London Poetry, Forward Poetry Prize and Housman Poetry Prize.
 Critical response has been very positive: